frankt716/cse-191-fall23/rec03.md

 \end{align}
 ```

-Note that the first occurrence of x in the formula is bound by the quantifier forall, while the second occurrence of x is not because it is not in the scope of the forall quantifier.
+Note that the first occurrence of $`x`$ in the formula is bound by the $\forall$-quantifier, while the second occurrence of $`x`$ is not because it is not within the scope of the $`\forall`$-quantifier.

+> :warning: In this class, we adopt the convention that quantifiers bind more tightly (has higher precedence) than other logical symbols.
+> This is the opposite of the traditional convention in logic and programming language theory.
+> In these research communities, the convention is that quantifiers bind more loosely (has lower precedence) than other logical symbols.

 If it's too confusing, we can even change the name of the bound variable.
 (∀k.k >= y) -> ∃z.x+y=z
 Renaming of bound variables does not change the meaning of the formula[^4].